singlearity-sports/singlearity-python/README.md

 Singlearity is a web-based service for baseball analytics.
 It uses machine learning to make predictions based on a wide range of player and historical data.
 These predictions can be used to make more effective pre-game and in-game strategy decisions and to provide for more accurate game simulations.

+You can view the technical description of Singlearity at [Baseball Prospectus](https://www.baseballprospectus.com)

+# Description

+This repository contains sample Python code for making programmatic calls to the Singlearity web service hosted at api.singlearity.com.

-There are two types of predictions that can be run:
+There are two closely related types of predictions that can be obtained:

-1) Batter vs. Pitcher predictions (Singlearity-PA).
-Each plate appearance prediction is created by first creating a Matchup.
-A Matchup consists of a Batter, a Pitcher, the Atmosphere (containing things such as game location and weather), and a State (containing things such as score, inning, and baserunners).
+* **Batter vs. Pitcher predictions (Singlearity-PA)**.
+To generate batter vs. pitcher predictions, you must programmatically generate a **Matchup**.
+A Matchup consists of a **Batter**, a **Pitcher**, the **Atmosphere** (containing things such as game location and weather), and a **State** (containing things such as score, inning, and baserunners).
 A list of matchups can be submitted to the Singlearity server and it will return predicted outcomes for each matchup.
+Visit the [singlearity.com](www.singlearity.com) website to see a GUI version of Singlearity-PA.

-2) Game simulation predictions (Singlearity-Game).
-An game simulation prediction is created by first creating home and away lineups.
-The simulation may optionally include a starting state at some intermediate point in the game.
-This allows simulating things such as an extra inning game with multiple runners on base, the #5 hitter coming to bat with a tired pitcher on the mound.
+* **Game simulation predictions (Singlearity-Game)**.
+Game simulations work by running hundreds or thousands of Monte Carlo simulations using the plate appearance outcomes provided by Singlearity-PA.
+To generate game simulations, you must programmatically create home and away **Lineup**s.
+The simulation may optionally include a starting **State** at some intermediate point in the game.
+This would allow you to simulate, for instance, a tie game in the bottom of the 9th inning game with multiple runners on base, the #5 hitter coming to bat with a tired pitcher on the mound.
 Currently, Singlearity-Game only supports simulating to the end of the half-inning.
-It is possible to accurately simulate hundreds of games in just a few seconds.
+With a very short piece of code, you could, for instance, simulate how successful each of ten different relievers would be in holding a lead in the bottom of the 10th inning when facing a given portion of the lineup.
+It is possible to accurately simulate hundreds or thousands of games in just a few seconds.

 # Requirements